 - Go to Websites like SPALS to help keep you positive.

-- Avoid the list of things that can lead to miscarriage.
+- See the list of things to avoid that can lead to miscarriage.

 - Helping yourself will give you more confidence to know that you have done the best you could for yourself and your baby.